mrak/stubby4node/README.md

 * `response`: describes the server's response to the client
    * `headers`: a key/value map of headers the server should use in it's response
    * `latency`: the time in milliseconds the server should wait before responding.
 Useful for testing timeouts and latency
+   * `file`: if specified, returns the contents of the given file as the response body.
+If the file cannot be found at request time, `body` is used instead
    * `body`: the textual body of the server's response to the client
    * `status`: the numerical HTTP status code (200 for OK, 404 for NOT FOUND, etc.)